 Unlock your potential as a writer with a Certificate IV in Professional Writing and Editing at Victoria Polytechnic.

-This course will provide you with theoretical and practical skills in a range of writing, editing and production tasks.
-You’ll have the opportunity to participate in literary events and in producing publications.
+This course will provide you with theoretical and practical skills in a range of writing, editing and content production tasks.
+You’ll have the opportunity to participate in literary events and in writing for a range of publications.

 You’ll build a solid foundation of knowledge and skills to succeed in the writing, editing and publishing industries.
 Writing skills are also highly valued in almost all industries.